-The following Commercial practice note Produced in partnership with Diego Krischcautzky of Marval, O'Farrell & Mairal with the collaboration of María Eugenia Carbó provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Diego Krischcautzky of Marval, O'Farrell & Mairal and Diego Di Leonforte of Marval, O'Farrell & Mairal provides comprehensive and up to date legal information covering:

-With a Gross Domestic Product (GDP) of approximately $US 450bn, Argentina is one of the largest economies in Latin America.
+With a Gross Domestic Product (GDP) of approximately US$420bn, Argentina is one of the largest economies in Latin America.
 However, the historical volatility of economic growth and the accumulation of institutional obstacles have been a hurdle to the country’s development.
-Urban poverty in Argentina remains high and reaches over 30% of population, according to pre-pandemic measurements.
-The coronavirus (COVID-19) crisis led to an extended lockdown on the major productive areas, which is expected worsen the situation, along with a steep contraction of the GDP.
+Urban poverty in Argentina remains high and reaches approximately 40% of the population, according to recent measurements.
+The coronavirus (COVID-19) crisis led to an extended lockdown on the major productive areas, causing a steep contraction of the GDP in 2020.
+In 2021, the economy recovered by achieving over 10% GDP growth, almost to reach pre-pandemic levels.
+However, despite the impressive recovery the Argentine economy still faces significant challenges.
+Core inflation has remained over 40% for almost a decade and current geopolitical tensions create additional uncertainties about the next few months.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.